Your Child's Checkup: 1 Month

 1. Check your baby's weight, length, and head circumference and plot the measurements on the growth charts.

 2. Ask questions, address any concerns, and offer advice about how your baby is:

 Feeding.
 Infants should be fed when they seem hungry.
 At this age, breastfed babies will eat about eight to twelve times in a 24-hour period.
 Formula-fed infants consume about 24 ounces a day.
 Burp your baby midway through feedings and at the end.

 Peeing and pooping.
-Infants should have several wet diapers a day.
+Infants should have about six wet diapers a day.
 The number of poopy diapers varies, but most breastfed babies will have three or more.
 Around 6 weeks of age, breastfed babies may go several days without a bowel movement.
 Formula-fed babies have at least one bowel movement a day.
 Tell your doctor if you have any concerns about your infant's bowel movements.

 Developing.
 By 1 month of age, babies should:

 - focus and follow objects (especially faces)

 - respond to sound by quieting down, blinking, turning the head, startling, or crying

 - still hold arms and legs in a flexed position, but start to extend legs more frequently